 This spirit is also the reason Nghia "started" his career as a content creator.

-"During the period of social distancing, when the TikTok platform took over in Vietnam, content about mother-in-law and daughter-in-law wars, family discord, and broken marriages attracted more viewers and went viral more easily and quickly than other content," Mr. Nghia recalled.
+"During the social distancing period, when the TikTok platform became popular in Vietnam, content about mother-in-law and daughter-in-law wars, family discord, and broken marriages attracted more viewers and went viral more easily and quickly than other content," Mr. Nghia recalled.

-I want my children to have a simple image of their father in their childhood, from the dishes he cooks.
+I want my children to have a simple image of their father in their childhood, simply through the dishes he cooks.

-Those questions prompted Mr. Nghia to take pictures and post the first footage of his family's life, summer meals, and moments with his children.
+Those questions prompted Mr. Nghia to take pictures and post the first footage of his family life, summer meals, and moments with his children.

 "I used to wonder why there was so little positive content about family?", he shared.
-"If we only saw divorce and betrayal, people would gradually believe that marriage is a tragedy.
-But I believe that love can still live in the kitchen, through every simple meal," Nghia continued.
+"If we only saw divorce and betrayal, people would gradually believe that marriage was a tragedy.
+But I believe love can still live in the kitchen, through every simple meal," Nghia continued.

 25 hours a week as a million-like chef